 Bladder infections in dogs happen when bacteria or other microbes get in the bladder, causing a variety of symptoms mostly associated with urination.
 Female dogs are more likely to contract bladder infections, though any canine can get them.

 The infection causes irritation to the bladder, which is normally sterile, and if left untreated, it can cause other, more serious complications.
-If you notice the signs of a bladder infection in your dog, it is important to consult your veterinarian.
+If you notice the signs of a bladder infection in your dog, you must consult your veterinarian.

 Here’s what you should know about the symptoms, causes, and treatments for bladder infections in dogs.